SEO or PPC which shall I choose?

-If you’re looking to invest in your marketing, which option is going to give your business the most benefit?
+If you’re looking to invest in your online marketing, you will need to consider which option is going to give your business the most benefit.

 Everyone wants more traffic to their website - so let’s look at the characteristics of both solutions.

 Pay Per Click (PPC) - Pay to appear in the search engines immediately.
 Target specific audiences and locations, and control how many clicks you want

 Typically, PPC is associated with large search engines such as Google where keywords are used to push your website to the top of the Google search rankings.
 Then, if the consumer chooses to click through to your website, you pay a small fee every time that advert is clicked.

 Search Engine Optimisation (SEO) - Optimising your website for long-term, slow growth, constant traffic from ongoing investment

 Unlike PPC, SEO is a more organic way to push your website to the top of the page in Google.
 Instead of paying Google to help you get the clicks, SEO harnesses the content on your webpage to help drive your ranking.
 Once you understand how search engines work, you can use specific techniques to edit content, add links to useful articles, and ultimately drive your ranking to the top.